How to Create Google Posts That Will Win You More Customers

 Be creative with your messaging and the CTA (button) you select to use.
 If you’re selling a product, use the “Buy” or “Order online” option.
 (NOTE: To get visitors to your store or business, create a separate page on your website that shows off the product you’re featuring in your Post and then include your store’s contact info on that same page so it’s easy for people to find your business’ physical location or phone number.)

 Want the visitor to book an appointment with you?
-Select “Book” and link to your scheduling page on your site or include your phone number so it’s easy for them to call you to schedule the appointment.
+Select “Book” and link to your scheduling page.
 Want to increase your email subscriber list?
 Choose the “Sign up” option.
 Are you offering a coupon or having a sale?
 Pick “Get offer” and include a special offer or coupon – something that will help get that potential customer to stop in or buy from you.
+One thing you’ll need to avoid, though, is using your phone number in Google Posts.
+In April, 2021 Google updated its guidelines to clarify that this will result in your post being rejected.

 You’ll notice that you can also create an “Event.”
 An Event is anything that has a start and end date (i.e. a sale that may start on January 1 and ends on January 5 or it could be an actual event like a musical event at your local theater.)
 Event Posts stay “live” on your Google My Business listing until right after the event end date.
 (The Event Post will still show up in the archive but will not show in the business’ Knowledge Panel.)